trses/screw-nut-knobs/README.md

 https://www.printables.com/model/1116311-hex-nut-knobs-parametric-drehknopf-knauf-sechskant

 ## Details
-All knobs are made for ISO 4017 / DIN 933 hex screws and ISO 4032 / DIN 934 hex nuts.
+All knobs are made for ISO 4017 / DIN 933 hex screws, ISO 4762 / DIN 912 Allen screws and ISO 4032 / DIN 934 hex nuts.
 The OpenSCAD source can easily be modified to make knobs with US customary units.
 There are different versions:

 1. knob with hub
 1. knob without hub